tamabii/tamabii/README.md

 # Hi there 👋 , I'm Tamabi!
-I love learn new thing in programming such as Javascript, HTML, Python, Rust, Solidity, Swift
+I love learn new thing in programming such as Javascript, HTML, Python, Rust, Solidity,

 ### Tools:
 <p>